Tena Tena Camp

 This remote area of the park offers some of the very best wildlife viewing with daily guided game walks and drives.
 The drives include morning, afternoon and night drives.
 An all day drive, with a picnic lunch, is always available.
 The vehicles are specially adapted and very comfortable, Toyota landcruisers, with two tier seats.
 This means all guests have a "window" seat (ie 2 on a row).
 There is no top on the vehicle enabling 360 degree vision.
 The walks are led by very knowledgeable guides, and escorted by armed National Park scouts.
 The standard of the guiding is extremely high as all the guides in the Luangwa have to pass a thorough exam before being allowed to escort guests in to the park.
 The guides give an insight into the bush at a surprising level, what animals passed by during the night, how the termites control the temperature in the huge mounds, where the woodpecker is nesting.
 And of course they explain the skills of reading the bush and knowing what is happening around you.
 Tena Tena has a well-earned reputation for providing a very superior safari experience.

-Accommodation for ten guests is in four twin-bedded tents each with a veranda, dressing room and large open bathroom.
-There is also a secluded 'honeymoon tent'.
+Accommodation for 12 guests is in six large tents each with a veranda, dressing room and large open bathroom.

-There are 4 twin bedded tents and one double or honeymoon tent.
-All the tents have a private veranda and a dressing room with open air bathroom.
+There are 6 large tents, all the tents have a private veranda and a dressing room with open air bathroom.

 Children under the age of 12 years are not accepted at Tena Tena, as this is the minimum age for walking safaris.
 Children aged 12 to 16 years are able to walk if they are accompanied by a parent or guardian.
 As the camp is in a wildlife-dense area, children are asked to be with an adult at all times.